mskold/compile-story/README.md

 The assemble\_markdown script takes two arguments.
 The first is the output directory, into where the assembled file will go.
-The second is the draft diretory – the directory containing the markdown files to be assembled into one document.
+The second is the draft directory – the directory containing the markdown files to be assembled into one document.

 ### Files